Guam is Culturally Diverse

 Guam has a Diverse Culture and Rich History

 Hafa Adai and welcome to Guam!
 Guam is a melting pot of people.
-It had a projected population of around 180,692 in 2010.
 On the island you'll find 19 villages, each with a Mayor and Vice Mayor.
 In these villages there can be anywhere from 1,000 to 50,000 people coming from many different ethnic backgrounds.
 The majority of the population, around 37%, is made up of the native Chamorro, then you have Filipinos and Caucasians making up around 40% combined, with the remaining 27% made up of Japanese, Korean, Chinese and other Pacific Islanders.

 With very diverse backgrounds coming together, Guam has a very interesting mixed and multilingual culture.
 English and Chamorro are the official languages of Guam, however other languages such as Japanese, Korean, Chinese, Filipino and other Micronesian island dialects can also be heard.
 Amidst this melting pot, the traditions and customs of Guam’s proud island heritage, its language, dance, song, and storytelling are still very much alive today.
 The younger generations learn the traditional arts and language in order to preserve their cultural heritage and keep their history and tradition alive.